CellProfiler/tutorials/Translocation/Translocation.rst

 -  Click on the |Inline03| button located on the bottom left of the interface.
 A window titled “Add modules” will appear so you can add your first Analysis module to the new pipeline.
+(NOTE: you can skip this bullet point and the next one if using the provided "Translocation_start.cppipe" pipeline as it already contains an IdentifyPrimaryObjects module).

 -  Click on *Object Processing* and then select the module *IdentifyPrimaryObjects*; this module identifies objects in an image